 Amid #MeToo, New York Employers Face Strict New Sexual Harassment Laws

-It's been a year since the The New York Times ran an expose alleging sexual harassment by Hollywood executive Harvey Weinstein.
+It's been a year since the The New York Times ran an exposé alleging sexual harassment by Hollywood executive Harvey Weinstein.
 That led to an outpouring of allegations as others spoke out, leading to the downfall of many leaders and executives, including top news editors at NPR.

-The resulting #MeToo movement helped transform workplace culture, and spurred both the state of New York and New York City to pass the country's most stringent workplace sexual harassment laws, the bulk of which take effect Tuesday.
+The resulting #MeToo movement helped transform workplace culture and spurred both the state of New York and New York City to pass the country's most stringent workplace sexual harassment laws, the bulk of which take effect Tuesday.

 The city and state regulations are similar, requiring employers to conduct annual training aimed at preventing sexual harassment.
 They must also post their policies in highly visible places.